Skip to content

 By introducing a truly sovereign asset that you can hold yourself, bitcoin has introduced a brand new market of custody models for customers to choose from that simply were nonexistent previously.

 You can choose to be fully self custodial, or choose to include additional co-signers for an added layer of security.
-The point being: people should truly have the right to their own money and how they choose to secure it.
+The point being: people should truly have the right to their own money and dial in exactly how they want to secure it.

 How can collaborative custody further abstract complexity away from the user?
 Consider the following collaborative custody setup.